WordHero and Rytr are two of the most popular emerging AI Writers. However, the question is which one of them is better?

 Rytr has a custom designed community that is rarely used by customers.

 WordHero, as such, is costly.
 However, the AppSumo Lifetime Deal @ $89 makes it a steal deal.
-(AppSumo customers have to pay $59 extra to WordHero for Lifetime access to Long-form editor which is not included in AppSumo Lifetime Deal)
+(You have to buy 2 codes to get access to Long-form editor)

 Rytr has a very limited free tier.
 And though it's paid plans are very affordable, they cannot be compared with WordHero's Lifetime Deal.